adnan-sheikh/task-manager-api/README.md

 - In order to upgrade your experience by using filtering, sorting and priority level features, update your API calls to use `/api/v2` instead of `/api/v1`.
 - Ensure that `priority` is included when creating or modifying tasks in v2, with the value being `low` | `medium` | `high`.

+PS: Apart from the API itself, static pages are served too.
+So, go to index page, i.e `/` route in the browser and you can see it from there, that you can do all the CRUD operations.
+UI is not meant to be beautiful, but workable.
+It uses v1 API for testing purposes.
+You can use Postman or integrated into VS Code, Thunder Client for API testing